 Whale Song Meanings: What Are They?

 Bowhead, humpback, and blue whales are among the baleen members that “sing.”
 Their songs are described as predictable patterns of sound that give the gentle giants the opportunity to communicate with one another.
 Songs have been likened to human singing with a low, haunting tone.
 Many songs captured live by scientists are translated into jazz and classical compositions.

 Different Songs for Different Scenarios

-These members of the cetacea animal family use different songs for different purposes.
-Male humpback whales, for example, sing during mating season as part of the animals’ coupling rituals; the females never produce songs.
+These members of the Cetacea animal family use different songs for different purposes.
+Male humpback whales, for example, sing during whale mating season as part of the animals’ coupling rituals; the females never produce songs.
 Studies suggest humpbacks also use songs as sonar communication that provides both the singer and the listener with auditory scene analysis.
 Additionally, there is evidence that male humpbacks change their songs when they detect human presence, such as from whale watching or fishing boats out at sea.